elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-simple-randomization-and-where-is-it-typically-applied.md

 url: /learn/education-studies/questions/what-is-simple-randomization-and-where-is-it-typically-applied
 score: -1.0
 related_article1:
-    id: 165133
+    id: 165150
-    title: What strategies can be used to mitigate participant bias in research?
+    title: >-
+        What are the key differences between thematic analysis and content analysis in qualitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-mitigate-participant-bias-in-research
+    url: /learn/education-studies/questions/what-are-the-key-differences-between-thematic-analysis-and-content-analysis-in-qualitative-research
 related_article2:
-    id: 165135
+    id: 165145
-    title: What is the purpose of using control groups in experimental research?
+    title: >-
+        How do qualitative and quantitative research methodologies differ?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-using-control-groups-in-experimental-research
+    url: /learn/education-studies/questions/how-do-qualitative-and-quantitative-research-methodologies-differ
 related_article3:
-    id: 165132
+    id: 165122
-    title: How can external validity be threatened in research?
+    title: >-
+        What are the key differences between surveys, observations, and experiments in data collection?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-external-validity-be-threatened-in-research
+    url: /learn/education-studies/questions/what-are-the-key-differences-between-surveys-observations-and-experiments-in-data-collection
 related_article4:
-    id: 165145
+    id: 165133
-    title: How do qualitative and quantitative research methodologies differ?
+    title: >-
+        What strategies can be used to mitigate participant bias in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-qualitative-and-quantitative-research-methodologies-differ
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-mitigate-participant-bias-in-research
 related_article5:
-    id: 165140
+    id: 165135
-    title: How do SPSS and R differ as software tools for statistical analysis?
+    title: >-
+        What is the purpose of using control groups in experimental research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-spss-and-r-differ-as-software-tools-for-statistical-analysis
+    url: /learn/education-studies/questions/what-is-the-purpose-of-using-control-groups-in-experimental-research
 ---

 &nbsp;